JasonTsou/fanuc_painter_server/README.md

 # fanuc_painter_server
-Using the Sandisk Connect Wireless Stick as a local data store in the robot-server-flash drive chain
+Using the Sandisk Connect Wireless Stick as a local data store in the robot-server-flash drive chain to compile the robothand .tp code